abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 Summary:

 - Arm yourself with specific knowledge.
 The classic example of specific knowledge is investing.
-But it could be anything from judgment in running a fleet of trucks to weather forecasting.
+But it could be anything from judgement in running a fleet of trucks to weather forecasting.
 Very often it is at the edge of knowledge.
 - Specific knowledge may come from your DNA.
 It may be soft skills learned in childhood.
 It may be something so new that nobody but you knows how to do it.
 It may be true on-the-job training where you're pattern matching in highly complex environments.
 - Specific knowledge can't be trained.
 Otherwise it will be mass-produced and you will be paid the minimum possible wage to do it.
 - Specific knowledge can be learned by pursuing your genuine curiosity, talents and passion.
 Building specific knowledge will feel like play to you.